 Dear my website visitors: Subliminally, I’ve been chasing the illusions of peace and beauty in all seasons of my life.
 Miraculously, I’m given a bouquet of poems, prose, a novel (Nayoung’s Journey), images and poem videos.
-The following are the links to share with you, although all rights are reserved for me as the creator of same.
+The following are the links to the literary magazines that have published some of my works, as well as my YouTube videos.
 Thank you so much and the very best to you all!
 Therese

 Dear Reader; hello and welcome to Your Sentimental Stranger!

 First let me briefly introduce myself as a naturalized U.S. citizen, who came to America after studying English and literature in Kyung Hee University in Seoul, Korea, and worked as a free-lance interpreter for 25 years mostly in the New York State and Federal court system and at international conferences.
 In my continued pursuit of writing, I attended literary conferences at the 2010 Juniper Summer Writing Institute of the University of Massachusetts, and the 2011 Wesleyan Writers Conference.

 As a bilingual writer, a short story in Korean (translation: Lady in White Mink) was published as a finalist in Jigumunhak (Global Literature), and a number of poems and a story were published in Munyesajo (Literary Movement and Trend) in Seoul, Korea.
 Essays and poems were also published in New York Munhak (Korean Literature of New York) and in the literary column of The Korea Times New York.